 What to Do Before, After and In Between Festival Events

 Obviously you can’t just spend 17 days eating and drinking.
-Well you probably could, but if you’re looking for things to do in Melbourne other than festival events, start with our guides to 48 Hours in Melbourne for food and wine lovers and our abbreviated Weekend in Melbourne itinerary.
+Well you probably could, but if you’re looking for things to do in Melbourne other than Melbourne Food and Wine Festival 2019 events, start with our guides to 48 Hours in Melbourne for food and wine lovers and our abbreviated Weekend in Melbourne itinerary.
 One of the best ways to work up an appetite is on a walking tour and some of the best Melbourne walks are offered by Fiona Sweetman’s Hidden Secrets.
 We love the original Lanes and Arcades Tour but the Melbourne Cafe Culture Walk is a must for coffee lovers.
 Melbourne also has some fabulous shopping, especially vintage shopping.

 You could browse a museum or two and for insights into Australia’s rich cultural diversity and how the country’s unique contemporary Australian cuisine evolved, start at the Immigration Museum where exhibitions use historical documents, personal stories, mementoes, and interactive media to trace the journeys of refugees and immigrants who made Victoria home.
 Then drop into the Chinese Museum, which explores Australia’s Chinese heritage.
 Australia’s Chinese were some of the earliest immigrants, arriving during the Gold Rush, which explains why nearly every country town and suburb has a Chinese restaurant and every Aussie capital has a Chinatown.
 See our guide to Melbourne’s best museums.